sj-piano/ethereum-smart-contract-toolset/README.md

 Hardhat runs the tests on a temporary local blockchain.

-We will start a more persistent local blockchain instance.
+We will use Hardhat to start a more persistent local blockchain instance.
+We can then deploy a smart contract on this local blockchain and interact with it.

 Open another terminal and run:
 `task start-local-node`